pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 ## The spectre of poor Rust compile times at PingCAP

-At [PingCAP](https://pingcap.com/en/), my colleagues use Rust to write [TiKV](http://localhost:4000/hackmd-collab/github.com/tikv/tikv/), the storage node of [TiDB](https://github.com/pingcap/tidb), our distributed database.
+At [PingCAP](https://pingcap.com/en/), my colleagues use Rust to write [TiKV](https://github.com/tikv/tikv/), the storage node of [TiDB](https://github.com/pingcap/tidb), our distributed database.
 They do this because they want this most important node in the system to be fast and reliable by construction, at least to the greatest extent reasonable.

 It was mostly a great decision, and most people internally are mostly happy about it.

 But many complain about how long it takes to build.
 For some, a full rebuild might take 15 minutes in development mode, and 30 minutes in release mode.
 To developers of large systems projects, this might not sound horrible, but it's much slower than what many developers expect out of modern programming environments.
-TiKV is not even that big of a codebase, although it does contain 2 million lines of Rust and 2 million lines of C/C++, which makes it sizable.
+TiKV is not even that big of a codebase, but it does contain 2 million lines of Rust and 2 million lines of C/C++, which makes it sizable.
 In comparison, Rust itself contains over 3 million lines of Rust, and [Servo](https://github.com/servo/servo) contains 2.7 million.
 See [full line counts here](https://gist.github.com/brson/31b6f8c5467b050779ce9aa05d41aa84/edit).

-Other nodes in the system are written in Go, which of course comes with a different set of advantages and disadvantages from Rust.
+Other nodes in TiDB are written in Go, which of course comes with a different set of advantages and disadvantages from Rust.
 Some of the Go developers at PingCAP resent having to wait for the Rust components to build.
 They are used to a rapid build-test cycle.

-Rust developers, on the other hand, are used to taking a lot of coffee breaks (or tea, or cigarettes, or sobbing, or whatever, as the case may be — Rust developers have the spare time to nurse their demons).
+Rust developers, on the other hand, are used to taking a lot of coffee breaks (or tea, cigarettes, sobbing, or whatever as the case may be — Rust developers have the spare time to nurse their demons).

-### A peek at the TiKV Compile-time adventure so far
+### Preview: The TiKV Compile-time adventure so far

 The first entry in this series is just a story about the history of Rust with respect to compilation time.
 Since it might take several more entries before we dive into concrete technical details of what we've done with TiKV's compile times, here's a pretty graph to capture your imagination, without comment.